This can help if:

 Having negative body image is not only bad for your health, it’s also incredibly time consuming and a waste of time.
 Spending all your time obsessing over how good you look means you’re spending less time enjoying life and being yourself.
 It is important to remember that you cannot change some aspects of your appearance.
 Your height, muscle and bone structure are determined by your genes; this is the way you are born.

 There is no right or wrong when it comes to body shape or appearance.
 Everybody is different in body size and shape and appearance and we can celebrate this diversity and individuality.
-Some things you can do to improve your body image:

 Question messages in the media